metal-stack/metal-roles/control-plane/roles/gardener-logging/README.md

 **To migrate an existing Promtail installation:**

-1. If you are pushing Alloy self-metrics to Thanos Receive, migrate the credentials first — see [Thanos Receive credentials](#thanos-receive-credentials) below.
+1. If you are pushing Alloy self-metrics to Thanos Receive, migrate the credentials first — see the [monitoring role migration guide](../monitoring/README.md#thanos-receive-ingress-credentials).
 2. Promtail runs by default and a deprecation warning fires on every run as a reminder.
 Proceed when ready.
 3. Set `gardener_logging_alloy_enabled: true` and add `gardener_logging_alloy_chart_version` and `gardener_logging_alloy_chart_repo`.
 Both DaemonSets will ship logs — Loki receives duplicate entries during this window.
 4. Verify Alloy is working: logs arrive in Loki and existing dashboards, alerts, and LogQL queries return results as expected.